openwisp/openwisp-monitoring/README.rst

 Monitoring WiFi Sessions
 ------------------------

-*openwisp-monitoring* maintains a record of WiFi sessions created by clients joined to a radio of managed devices.
+OpenWISP Monitoring maintains a record of WiFi sessions created by clients joined to a radio of managed devices.
 The WiFi sessions are created asynchronously from the monitoring data received from the device.

-You can filter these sessions by their *start* or *stop* time or *organization* or *group* of the device clients are connected to or even directly by a *device* name or ID.
+You can filter both currently open sessions and past sessions by their *start* or *stop* time or *organization* or *group* of the device clients are connected to or even directly by a *device* name or ID.

 .. figure:: https://github.com/openwisp/openwisp-monitoring/raw/docs/docs/wifi-session-changelist.png
   :align: center